KC-Matthews/sql_spotify_project/README.md

-## SQL Final Project
+## Data Analytics SQL Final Project
 ## Project Overview
 This project focuses on spotify usage per user using compuutational methods.
 Specifically, I used computational methods to analyze the spotify data to detect patterns, preferences, and how it relates to each age group.
 ## Project Motivation
-I use spotify on almost a daily basis either for music, audiobooks, or listening to podcasts.
+I use spotify almost daily either for music, audiobooks, or listening to podcasts.
 Each method is used for different reasons, such as distraction, uplift my mood, or learning new information and much more.
 I was curious to see how my personal preferences compared to other users and why they use spotify so I decided to use data from spotify to accomplish my goal using my skills in computational methods.
 ## Dataset
 I utilized spotify data using the **Spotify User Behavior Dataset**, which contains recordings from users of **all ages**.
 This dataset is publicly available from Kaggle by Meera Ajayakumar at the following link: https://www.kaggle.com/datasets/meeraajayakumar/spotify-user-behavior-datase